panva/oauth4webapi/docs/functions/validateAuthResponse.md

 ▸ **validateAuthResponse**(`as`, `client`, `parameters`, `expectedState?`): [`URLSearchParams`](https://developer.mozilla.org/docs/Web/API/URLSearchParams)

-Validates an OAuth 2.0 Authorization Response or Authorization Error Response message returned from the authorization server's [`as.authorization\_endpoint`](../interfaces/AuthorizationServer.md#authorization_endpoint).
+Validates an OAuth 2.0 Authorization Response or Authorization Error Response.

+The message is returned from the authorization server's [`as.authorization\_endpoint`](../interfaces/AuthorizationServer.md#authorization_endpoint).

 ## Parameters